2025–26 24H Series Middle East

-The 2025–26 24H Series Middle East will be the fourth season of the Middle East Trophy, presented by Creventic.
-The races will be contested with GT3-spec cars, GT4-spec cars, sports cars, 24H-Specials, like silhouette cars, TCR Touring Cars, TCX cars and TC cars.
+The 2025–26 24H Series Middle East was the fourth season of the 24H Series Middle East, presented by Creventic.
+The races were contested with GT3-spec cars, GT4-spec cars, sports cars, 24H-Specials, like silhouette cars, TCR Touring Cars, TCX cars and TC cars.

-The season will begin at Sepang International Circuit in Malaysia on 6 December 2025 and will end at the Dubai 24 Hour on 17 January 2026.
+The season began at Sepang International Circuit in Malaysia on 6 December 2025 and finished at the Dubai 24 Hour on 18 January 2026.